vinta/awesome-python/README.md

 *Frameworks for Neural Networks and Deep Learning.
 Also see [awesome-deep-learning](https://github.com/ChristosChristofidis/awesome-deep-learning).*

+* [jax](https://github.com/google/jax) - a library for high-performance numerical computing with automatic differentiation and JIT compilation.
 * [keras](https://github.com/keras-team/keras) - A high-level neural networks library and capable of running on top of either TensorFlow or Theano.
 * [pytorch](https://github.com/pytorch/pytorch) - Tensors and Dynamic neural networks in Python with strong GPU acceleration.
 * [pytorch-lightning](https://github.com/Lightning-AI/pytorch-lightning) - Deep learning framework to train, deploy, and ship AI products Lightning fast.